ahbutlerwx/MDTF-diagnostics/diagnostics/stc_ozone/doc/stc_ozone.rst

 polar vortex winds (Wilcox et al., 2013).
 The POD outputs some of these metrics so that multi-model comparison can be performed.

-Note that many CMIP6 models do not have interactive stratosheric chemistry, and instead use prescribed ozone provided by Checa-Garcia et al. (2018a,b), except for three models that instead use prescribed ozone from simulations performed by the CESM-WACCM model (CESM2, CESM2-FV2, NorESM2).
+Note that many CMIP6 models do not have interactive stratospheric chemistry, and instead use prescribed ozone provided by Checa-Garcia et al. (2018a,b), except for three models that instead use prescribed ozone from simulations performed by the CESM-WACCM model (CESM2, CESM2-FV2, NorESM2).
 Details of ozone in CMIP6 models can be found in Keeble et al. (2021).
-In models with prescribed ozone, the ozone forcing will still influence the circulation, but the circulation changes cannot feedback onto ozone, which may influence the degree to which they capture the full response in both hemispheres (Haase et al., 2020, Friedel et al. 2022).
+In models with prescribed ozone, the ozone forcing will still influence the circulation, but the circulation changes cannot feedback onto ozone, which may influence the degree to which models capture the full response in both hemispheres (Haase et al., 2020, Friedel et al. 2022).